THE DOVER WAR MEMORIAL PROJECT

 Knell, L. W.

-His parents were Florence Emily and the late William Henry Knell, of 5 Russell Street, Dover
+His parents were Florence Emily and the late William Henry Knell, of 5 Russell Street, Dover.

 Knight, H. W.

-He was born in Portsmouth, the son of William John and Mary Knight, from 89 Stamshaw Road, Portsmouth, but but enlisted and lived in Dover.
+He was born in Portsmouth, the son of William John and Mary Knight, from 89 Stamshaw Road, Portsmouth, but enlisted and lived in Dover.

 HRW Knott, courtesy Dover ExpressKnott, H. R. W.